Published on February 22, 2011 | by Andrea Guerriero0

 The beaches of Albufeira represent places where you can spend hours, days and weeks dancing and drinking.
 Instead, for those who enjoy more classical locations, there are several discos, disco-pubs and live music clubs in the centre of the town, and also in the surrounding areas, such as Montechoro, Vilamoura and Boliquemme.
 There are a lot of restaurants with a multitude of dishes strictly containing fish and shelfish, in soups or grilled.
 For those traveling with children, there is to visit the Zoomarine of Guia, an Aqua Park with pools, but especially with an oceanographic park including dolphin shows and pools where it is possible to see large amphibians and fish such as seals, sharks and turtles.

 How to get there and which accommodation choose

-By plane you’ll land in Porto, especially during the summer season there are numerous direct flights available from United Kingdom, in addition to TAP, Portugal airline, you can choose among low cost airlines such as easyJet and Ryanair.
+By plane you’ll land in Porto, especially during the summer season there are numerous direct flights to Faro available from United Kingdom, in addition to TAP, Portugal airline, you can choose among low cost airlines such as easyJet and Ryanair.
 To find a return flight around 50 Euro it is not impossible so you can plan your weekend, short break or holiday in Albufeira without spending a lot of money!

 Hotels in Albufeira are numerous and offer a good value for money (subject to the peak or low season), you will find also several accommodation in apartments.